-The school views exclusion as a last resort.
+The school views suspension as a last resort.
 It usually occurs only in extreme cases where behaviour of pupils directly affects the health and safety of themselves or others.
-Before making a decision to exclude, the school will ensure that a thorough investigation has been carried out, including allowing the pupil to give their version of the events, seeking any witness statements and considering any evidence of provocation.
+Before making a decision to suspend, the school will ensure that a thorough investigation has been carried out, including allowing the pupil to give their version of the events, seeking any witness statements and considering any evidence of provocation.
 Any record of previous misdemeanours may be taken into consideration.

-Exclusion may take one of three forms:
+Suspension or Exclusion may take one of three forms:

-• Permanent exclusion – this is the school’s ultimate sanction.
+- Permanent exclusion – this is the school’s ultimate sanction.
 Parents will be fully involved in the process.
 Pupils face permanent exclusion when their behaviour constitutes a serious breach of school rules and/or is considered a significant threat to the health and safety of themselves or others

 further information